-- 1.26 Certain documents may be required which will inevitably contain commercially sensitive or confidential information, such as financial appraisals or statements relating to personal circumstances.
-These documents still form part of the statutory application register.
-National policy indicates that all viability assessments should be made publicly available7.
-If you wish for a document to be treated in confidence it must be marked accordingly, and exceptional justification provided to outline the reasons for handling it in this manner. - 1.27 The decision whether to publish any sensitive or confidential document will be the local planning authority's, having regard to the sensitivity of the information, the likely impacts of its publication and the significance of the proposal.
+- 1.25 Certain documents may be required which will inevitably contain commercially sensitive or confidential information, such as financial appraisals or statements relating to personal circumstances.
+These documents still form part of the planning register.
+National policy indicates that all viability assessments should be made publicly available.
+If you wish for a document to be treated in confidence it must be marked accordingly, and exceptional justification provided for the reasons to handle it in this manner. - 1.26 The decision whether to publish any sensitive or confidential document will be the local planning authority's, having regard to the sensitivity of the information, the likely impacts of its publication and the significance of the proposal.
 If published, we will seek to redact the document in part if possible.
 Notwithstanding this, the full document will likely need to be circulated in a controlled fashion to selected consultees so they may offer advice or opinion to case officers, in the interests of determining the application.

-7 Paragraph 58: www.gov.uk/guidance/national-planning-policy-framework/4-decision-making
+&lt;sup>7 Paragraph 59: www.gov.uk/guidance/national-planning-policy-framework/4-decision-making